-I don’t have much experience reviewing noise cancelling headphones but I can say this one does a pretty decent job with its active noise cancellation.
+I don’t have much experience reviewing noise-canceling headphones but I can say this one does a pretty decent job with its active noise cancellation.
 I’ve tried some Bose and Sony’s in the past and while I won’t say it’s not as good as those, most people should be able to get satisfied with this.

 Floor noise is also more audible than some of the old BTNC headphones that I’ve tried.
-What it means is if there’s no noise being cancelled (i.e. quiet environment), you tend to hear a static from the part that’s cancelling the noise.
+What it means is if there’s no noise being canceled (i.e. quiet environment), you tend to hear static from the part that’s canceling the noise.
 It is quite bothersome however you can very simply just turn the option off if it’s not needed to be used.
 Almost all noise-cancellers have it though but I feel it’s more audible in E65BTNC compared to some cans that I’ve reviewed in the past.